Saturday, 23 July 2005

 By then we were getting sleepy after the rigours of last night, and darkness was fast approaching as we hurried over the humpback bridge and back to our tent.
 We sank into a deep, grateful sleep and did not stir till morning.

 Castres has a railway station.
-From there you can go almost anywhere in France.
+From there you can go to almost anywhere in France.